gbdev/pandocs/src/The_Cartridge_Header.md

 No licensed cartridge makes use of this option.
 The exact behavior is unknown.

 [^mbc30]:
-MBC3 with a 64 KiB RAM refers to MBC30, used only in _Pocket Monsters: Crystal Version_ (the Japanese version of _Pokémon Crystal Version_).
+MBC3 with 64 KiB of SRAM refers to MBC30, used only in _Pocket Monsters: Crystal Version_ (the Japanese version of _Pokémon Crystal Version_).

 ## 0148 – ROM Size